r4v3n-k/r4v3n-k.github.io/_posts/2024-03-22-stack_and_queue.md

 ## Monotonic Stack

 A [monotonic stack](https://www.geeksforgeeks.org/introduction-to-monotonic-stack-data-structure-and-algorithm-tutorials/)
-contains elements in monotonically either increasing or decreasing order.
+contains elements in monotonic order, either increasing or decreasing.

-For an increasing order, it should not have a smaller element at top of each element.
+For an increasing order, it should not have a smaller element at the top of each element.
 - Iterate a given list of elements one by one.
 In each iteration, **keep popping greater elements out of a stack until it is empty or its top is smaller than the current element**.
   Then, push the current element into the stack.